makersacademy/chitter-challenge/README.md

  a small Twitter clone that will allow the users to post messages to a public stream.

- Tags: MVC, RSpec, TDD, OOP, Sinatra, Capybara, postgreSQL
+ Tags: Ruby, MVC, RSpec, TDD, OOP, Sinatra, Capybara, postgreSQL, CRUD, registration, authentication

  ## Domain model